Nateme16/constitution/Constitution.md

 - Do it the right way once
 - It's always worth getting up and going
 - Dont argue with dumb people
+- Stop complaining.
+Either fix it yourself or adjust

 *--to be continued/condensed*